jdreaver/rust-os/README.md

   - Segfault a user process and kill it instead of panicking and crashing the kernel
     - Be careful about locking the scheduler in the page fault handler.
 It is possible a spin lock was already taken on the scheduler and we'll deadlock (all though that shouldn't happen on the current CPU.
 Hmm)
   - Create a type showing the intended memory mapping of a process and turn that into a page table.
 This should make it easier to reason about the memory map.
-- Ensure kernel pages are not marked as `USER_ACCESSIBLE`.
-I think the `x86_64` allocator, or limine, is doing it by default
 - Per CPU
   - Maybe have a helper to take locks for multiple CPUs in a consistent way to prevent deadlocks, like ordering by processor ID.
 (Linux scheduler code does this for per CPU run queues)
   - Logging dependency on percpu: